-The programme level weekly meetings that take place with ECC have ensured that we have gained momentum in planning terms and the membership of the group has meant that we have had executive decision making capability and authority in the room at all times which has ensured that we have not been unnecessarily delayed whilst we wait for decisions.
+The weekly meetings that take place with ECC has ensured that we have gained momentum in planning terms and the membership of the group has meant that we have executive decision making capability and authority in the room at all times which has ensured that we have not been unnecessarily delayed whilst we wait for decisions.

-In line with the guidance issued on the 20th of December 2013 we submitted our initial plans to NHSE and ECC in February 2014, albeit that they may not have gone through our desired full approvals process of ECC Cabinet and HWB.
+In line with the guidance issued on the 20th of December we will be submitting our initial plans to NHSE and ECC in February, albeit that they may not have gone through our desired full approvals process of ECC Cabinet and HWB.

-A fully detailed programme plan is being developed in collaboration with ECC and with Castle Point and Rochford CCG as well as NHSE and local district councils.
-The detailed plan was not ready for the initial submission date of 14th of February 2014, but is expected to be complete by the end of March 2014.
+A fully detailed plan is being developed in collaboration with ECC and with Castle Point and Rochford CCG as well as NHSE and local district councils.
+The detailed plan may or may not be ready for the initial submission date of 14th of February, if it is a copy will be attached in the appendices and if not it will be forwarded as soon after as is practicable